 Latest news and hot topics

-This Medical Device Alert has been issued as there is a risk of delay or interruption to treatment when using single use syringes manufactured by Terumo Europe.
+The Medical Device Alert has been issued as there is a risk of delay in delivering CPR.

 Drug Safety Update (DSU)